colaquafina/colaquafina/README.md

 1. In progress (expected graduation 06/2025)

-■ University of Southern California - Los Angeles, California, America ​```
+■ University of Southern California - Los Angeles, California, America

+​```
 MS in Biomedical Engineering
+​```

+2. 09/2019 - 06/2023

+■ Southern University of Science and Technology (SusTech) - Shenzheng, Guangdong, China

+​```
+BS in Biomedical Engineering
 ​```